 Common law countries regularly consider comity principles and acknowledge that privilege law can be substantive in nature.
-While certain common law countries continue to follow the entrenched lex fori approach for determining choice-of-law issues, the "touch base" approach gives courts the flexibility to apply privilege laws more fairly.
-Where there is latitude within a jurisdiction, there may be advantages to arguing for the application of the "touch base" legal analysis to privilege disputes.
-This status of the law, and developing choice-of-law considerations, therefore presents practitioners and courts with the ripe opportunity to consider the appropriate analytical framework for determining whether to compel a party to disclose putatively protected information.
+While certain common law countries continue to follow the entrenched lex fori approach for determining choice-of-law issues, the touch-base approach gives courts the flexibility to apply the law of privilege more fairly.
+Where there is latitude within a jurisdiction, there may be advantages to arguing for the application of the touch-base legal analysis to privilege disputes, including to argue for the acknowledgement of confidentiality or professional secrecy obligations in other jurisdictions when appropriate.
+Further developing choice-of-law considerations present practitioners and courts with the ripe opportunity to consider the appropriate analytical framework for determining whether to compel a party to disclose putatively protected information in litigation.
 Even in England, where lex fori has been the law since 1859, courts still see merit in recognizing a choice-of-law analysis that deviates from a lex fori approach on a case-by-case basis where there are "compelling reasons" of "exceptional concern."
-The framework provided by the "touch base" approach would offer valuable guidance in such circumstances.
+The framework provided by the touchbase approach would offer valuable guidance in such circumstances.